dodyg/practical-aspnetcore/projects/3-0/json-2/README.md

 # Setting the options for JsonSerializer.ToString

-These are the following options you can set that affect the serialization of your object
+These are the following options (`JsonSerializerOptions`) you can set that affect the serialization of your object

 * `IgnoreNullValues`.
 If your property is null, do not serialize it to JSON.
 * `PropertyNamingPolicy`.
 If you don't set this, your property will be serialized as PascalCase, which is the property naming convention for C#.
 To serialize it to camelCase, use `JsonNamingPolicy.CamelCase`.